generate/generate-slack/README.md

 $ gen project git slack slack:install
 ```

-This command will take you through answering questions about the project you'd like to setup, then specific questions for [generate-slack][], then install the required npm dependencies.
+This command will take you through answering questions about the project you'd like to setup, then specific questions for [generate-slack](https://github.com/generate/generate-slack), then install the required npm dependencies.

 ## Files trees